 Inspiration for a Summer Dahlia Quilt

 It all began in September 2011.
 My home-care supervisor, who knew I quilted, brought bags of materials left unclaimed from her mother's estate--dusty blues with pink tulip print; another with small, white dots paired in patterns; large floral prints on a white background; and batting.

 I thanked her and began studying the fabrics for inspiration.
 The center, I decided, would be the large tulips, but the piece wasn't big enough, so I sewed a top and bottom together.
 Next, I framed the sides with the complimentary striped material that came with the abandoned fabrics.

 I found a pattern block in one of my quilt magazines, perhaps McCall's Quilting, that featured a pinwheel-type curve named "Dahlia."
 I liked it and decided to use it in this quilt.

-Tip: When visiting garage sales, yard sales, or flea markets be on the lookout for used quilt magazines, sometimes grouped as a collection under the name of the magazine.
+Tip: When visiting garage sales, yard sales, or flea markets be on the lookout for used quilt magazines.
 These are very inexpensive and are great for fostering quilt-making ideas.